 Burlendi provides short-term emergency accommodation for up to eight young people aged between 15 and 17 who are homeless or at high risk of homelessness.
 The shelter, which provides 24-hour support to the young people residing there, is part of the Ingle Farm Corps' social programs network.

-The Cubby House Project is a partnership between The Salvation Army's Public
+The Cubby House Project is a partner-

 Members of the Ingle Farm Corps' Men's Shed designed the cubby houses and built two of them in the workshop.